Henry McKay UFO Archives

 When Henry passed away, all of his hundreds of case files were passed down to his great-niece, Michelle McKay, who is now the curator and owner of the Henry McKay UFO Archives.
 To contact her click here.

 A few documents from his files can be seen at The Black Vault.
-However, Michelle will soon be releasing Henry’s full UFO case files, one case at a time, with full disclosure on her Twitter, Facebook, and Instagram accounts — follow for updates.
+However, Michelle will soon be releasing Henry’s full UFO case files, one case at a time, with full disclosure on her Twitter, Facebook, and Instagram accounts — follow her social media for updates.

 More Info About Henry:

-Although he had an interest in UFOs since the 1940s, he officially started investigating by 1965.
-For 42 years he specialized in investigating physical trace cases and electrical disturbances correlated to UFO sightings, right up until his death in 2007, just after his 80th birthday.
+For 42 years he specialized in investigating physical trace cases and electrical disturbances correlated to UFO sightings, right up until his death just three weeks after his 80th birthday.
+Although he had an interest in UFOs since the 1940s, he was officially investigating by 1965.

 He was associated with many different UFO research organizations and was highly respected in the field of ufology.
 Besides being the very first director of MUFON Canada, he was also:

 – an associate of CUFOS and conducted investigations for them when requested.
 CUFOS was founded in 1973 by astronomer Dr. J. Allen Hynek.
-Hynek was an astronomy consultant to the U.S. Air Force’s Project Blue Book and he also coined the term ‘close encounter’ which inspired the 1977 Steven Spielberg movie “Close Encounters of the Third Kind”.
+Hynek was an astronomy consultant to the U.S. Air Force’s Project Blue Book and he also coined the term ‘close encounter’ and related classification system which inspired the 1977 Steven Spielberg movie “Close Encounters of the Third Kind”.
+Hynek was also the technical advisor for the movie and made a small cameo appearance in the film.

 – Henry also investigated for NICAP.
 Donald Keyhoe, a retired Major from the U.S. Marines, was the director of NICAP from 1957 until late 1969.